Hatha Yoga Glasgow Classes.

-The Classical Hatha style Sun Salutation that is taught at Yoga Meditation Healing is a Powerful and Dynamic routine that really helps to Detoxify and Tone the body, as it generates a lot of heat within the body, and is a fantastic way of releasing Stress and agitation that seems to plague many of us within our modern lifestyle.
+The Classical Hatha style Sun Salutation that is taught at Yoga Meditation Healing is a Powerful and Dynamic routine that really helps to Detoxify and Tone the body, as it generates a lot of heat within the body, and is a fantastic way of releasing Stress and agitation that seems to plague many of us within this modern lifestyle.
 It is a popular belief that Yoga merely involves simple and gentle stretching postures, and that it is somehow the realm of women only.
-Yet it is good to see that increasing numbers of men (of all ages) are turning to Yoga to help complement other sports activities, or simply as a way of Toning and strengthening their bodies.
+Yet it is good to see that increasing numbers of men (of all ages) are turning to Yoga to help complement other sports activities, or simply as a way of releasing stress and strengthening their bodies.
 Of course yoga does involve a lot of stretching, but it also includes many other things beyond that.
 Asana, (Postures) open the body in order to prepare it for the next step, Pranayama (Breathwork).
 This breathwork aids in stilling the mind further, preparing it to move towards Meditation.
 Hatha Yoga will therefore incorporate to different degrees elements of Asana, (Postures) Pranayama (Breath Work) and Meditative practices.

 - Helps to Release Stress and Relax your Body and Mind.